 To My Dear Twenty-Somethings,

 I got your message at dinner the other night; you want me to blog about how to cook basic, everyday foods.
-For example, you want to learn how to cook salmon.
-Your delicious wish is my command!
+For example, you want to learn how to prepare salmon.

-Salmon is an easy, quick dinner to prepare after work or a busy day.
+Salmon is an easy, quick dinner to prepare after work or on a busy day.
 It is also special enough to make for company.
-For these reasons, salmon is a good, go-to recipe to have in your cooking repertoire.
-With salmon, I keep it very simple.
+For these reasons, roasted salmon is a good, go-to recipe to have in your cooking repertoire.
+When cooking salmon, I keep it very simple.
 I don’t add sauces or special toppings.
 If you cook it properly, it will be moist and tender; less is definitely more with this food.
-The key is not to overcook this delicate fish.

 Yield: Serves 6-8